Reporter: Ahmed Atef & Ahmed Elshamy

-Largely unknown by the public, the media-shy Mallawany was a committee member in the dissolved National Democratic Party (NDP) – formerly the ruling party under former president Hosni Mubarak.
+Yasser Suleiman Hisham Mallawany, a controversial figure for his role in the Egyptian Stock Exchange scandal, was also among the bank clients exposed.
+Largely unknown to the public, the media-shy Mallawany was a committee member in the dissolved National Democratic Party (NDP), formerly the ruling party under Mubarak.

-Together with his wife, Ghada Taher, they controlled four separate accounts with HSBC Switzerland since May 28, 2004.
-Between 2006 and 2007, these accounts held deposits worth more than $760,000.
+From May 28, 2004, Mallawany and his wife, Ghada Taher controlled four accounts in HSBC Switzerland.
+Between 2006 and 2007, they held deposits worth more than $760,000.

 Who is Mallawany?